 The process for determining the cost of attendance for student-athletes shall be essentially the same process utilized for all students.
-Cost of attendance is determined by the Office of Student Financial Aid.17
+Cost of attendance is determined by the Office of Student Financial Aid.

-Coaches shall not attempt to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests.18 In order to prevent the potential for improper influence, communication between athletics department staff, and the Office of Student Financial Aid, shall be conducted through the Associate Athletic Director for Compliance.
+Coaches shall not attempt to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests.
+In order to prevent the potential for improper influence, communication between athletics department staff, and the Office of Student Financial Aid, shall be conducted through the Assistant Athletic Director for Compliance or staff members of the Office of Compliance.
 The Director of Financial Aid should notify the Chancellor or designee of any inappropriate communication relating to financial aid policy received from any booster or official of the University of staff member in the Athletics Department.